-The practice used patient surveys/comment cards/verbal comments to obtain staff and patients' views about the service.
 Patients were encouraged to complete the NHS Friends and Family Test (FFT).
 This is a national programme to allow patients to provide feedback on NHS services they have used.
+Feedback we saw was positive and the practice regularly looked at the results to inform their quality assurance processes.